Blockchain-Learning-Group/dapp-fundamentals/course-content/blockchain-fundamentals.md

   Transfer(address(0), _to, _value);
   ```

-e.
-Compile, deploy and confirm you can mint to an address.
+__11.5__ Compile, deploy and confirm you can mint to an address.
 Confirm balance updated in balances_ mapping.

-f.
-Complete the transferFrom method.
+__11.6__ Complete the transferFrom method.
   - Confirm not transferring an amount of 0, line 214
   ```
   if (_amount <= 0)